 A few years later, I returned to Italy as a Fulbright Scholar.
 I studied classical sculptures and paintings and how they represent the various roles of women.
 I was so moved by Piero della Francesca’s Madonna del Parto that I wrote a song about her.
 My studies of the Divine Feminine resonated within me and continue to influence my work to this day.

-My hope is that when women wear my jewelry, they will tap into the Divine Feminine within them and find inner strength and outward beauty.
+My intent is that when women wear my jewelry, they will tap into the Divine Feminine within them and feel their inner strength and outward beauty.

 “I want my jewelry to inspire courage, beauty, and joy in the women who wear it.”